 During fiscal 2017, men's products constituted 50.9% of total sales and women's products constituted 49.1% of total sales.
 Going forward, we expect the majority of our growth to be driven by our women's collections, as we anticipate that our women's products will become more widely distributed.
 In addition, the women's market is substantially larger than the men's market.
+However, we also expect to continue to see stable growth in our men's products through our sales and marketing initiatives.

 During the third quarter of fiscal 2017, we launched our first collections of Wade X Naked.
 The Company started shipping these orders in September 2016 and sales of these collections during fiscal 2017 were \$59,900.
+The Wade X Naked collection is of key importance in the growth of our men's business.

-During fiscal 2017, gross margins increased to 20.5%% compared to 7.1% during fiscal 2016.
+During fiscal 2017, gross margins increased to 20.5%.
 The increase in gross margins in was due to increased production efficiencies and increased sales from our women's products, which generate higher margins.
 In addition, in fiscal 2016, our net margins were reduced significantly as a result of the write down of certain inventory, to reduce inventory to estimated net realizable values, which arose as a result of seasonality and product line changes.